Esther: Narrative

-In the third year of the reign of King Ahasuerus of Persia the king banishes his queen, Vashti, and seeks a new queen.
+In the third year of the reign of King Ahasuerus of Persia, the king banishes his queen, Vashti for refusing to appear before him as summoned, and seeks a new queen.
 Beautiful maidens gather together at the harem in the citadel of Susa under the authority of the eunuch Hegai.

 Esther, a cousin of Mordecai, was a member of the Jewish community in the Exilic Period who claimed as an ancestor Kish, a Benjamite who had been taken from Jerusalem into captivity.
-She was the orphaned daughter of Mordecai's uncle, another Benjamite named Abihail.
+She was the orphaned daughter of Mordecai's uncle, Abihail, from the tribe of Gad.
+According to the biblical narrative, she had a lovely figure and was beautiful.
 Upon the king's orders, Esther is taken to the palace where Hegai prepares her to meet the king.
 Even as she advances to the highest position of the harem, perfumed with gold and myrrh and allocated certain foods and servants, she is under strict instructions from Mordecai, who meets with her each day, to conceal her Jewish origins.
 The king falls in love with her and makes her his Queen.

 Following Esther's coronation, Mordecai learns of an assassination plot by Bigthan and Teresh to kill King Ahasuerus.
 Mordecai tells Esther, who tells the king in the name of Mordecai, and he is saved.
 This act of great service to the king is recorded in the Annals of the Kingdom.

 After Mordecai saves the king's life, Haman the Agagite is made Ahasuerus' highest adviser, and orders that everyone bow down to him.
 When Mordecai (who had stationed himself in the street to advise Esther) refuses to bow to him, Haman pays King Ahasuerus 10,000 silver talents for the right to exterminate all of the Jews in Ahasuerus' kingdom.
-Haman casts lots, Purim, using supernatural means, and sees that the thirteenth day of the Month of Adar is a fortuitous day for the genocide.
+Haman casts lots, Purim, using supernatural means, and sees that the thirteenth day of the Month of Adar is a fortunate day for the genocide.
 Using the seal of the king, in the name of the king, Haman sends an order to the provinces of the kingdom to allow the extermination of the Jews on the thirteenth of Adar.
 When Mordecai learns of this, he tells Esther to reveal to the king that she is Jewish and ask that he repeal the order.
 Esther hesitates, saying that she could be put to death if she goes to the king without being summoned; nevertheless, Mordecai urges her to try.
 Esther asks that the entire Jewish community fast and pray for three days before she goes to see the king; Mordecai agrees.